 When you set targets, you are more likely to adhere to them over the course of your exam preparation time.
 Try and work out at a time when you’re better productive during the day and stay committed to a fixed revision plan during this time.
 Pen down the list of achievable targets for every session and tick off as you go along, and don’t forget rewarding yourself at the end of the session!
 It is advised to study to study in 2-3 hour sessions, in this way you can easily divide your day into productive sessions with clear breaks in between them.

 5. Get a Good Night’s Sleep and Stay Healthy!

 Everyone knows the why getting more sleep is important for improving our moods to maintaining a strong immune system, but how many of us implement this advice?
 At times, we, especially college students get so entrenched in studies that the high amount of stress and academy load can keep us from getting sufficient sleep.
 If you take proper and quality sleep, you can think more clearly and focus more on your studies.

 Also, take some time for you too.
 Research says that physical exercises and training can increase blood flow to the brain which eventually improves mood and sleep too by reducing anxiety and stress.
 Doing some exercise and physical activity like running, jogging, cycling, etc can help you to be more attentive and alert, and thus help you to learn faster.

 Stay Fit.
 Stay Healthy.

-So, hope you enjoy your journey in East London College productively!
+So, hope you enjoy your journey in East London Colleges productively!